aws-deepracer-community/deepracer-for-cloud/docs/windows.md

 * `init.sh` is not able to detect the GPU given differences in the Nvidia drivers, and the WSL2 Linux Kernel.
 You need to manually set the GPU image in `system.env`.
 * Docker does not start automatically when you launch Ubuntu.
 Start it manually with `sudo service docker start`

-     You can also configure the service to start automatically using the Windows Task scheduler
+     You can also configure the service to start automatically using the Windows Task Scheduler

-       Create a new file at /etc/init-wsl  (sudo vi /etc/init-wsl) with the following contents.
+     1) Create a new file at /etc/init-wsl  (sudo vi /etc/init-wsl) with the following contents.
              ```
              #!/bin/sh
              service start docker
              ```

-       Make the script executable `sudo chmod +x /etc/init-wsl`
+     2) Make the script executable `sudo chmod +x /etc/init-wsl`

-       Open Task Scheduler in Windows 10
+     3) Open Task Scheduler in Windows 10

           A. On the left, click **Task Scheduler Library** option, and then on the right, click **Create Task**